Wednesday, January 31, 2018

 15. What we know is little, what we do not is enormous.

-So I have put the essence of New Science in 15 points albeit one or two misconceptions or inaccuracies which are subjected alternative views.
+So I have put the essence of New Science in 15 points albeit one or two misconceptions or inaccuracies which are subjected to alternative views.

 In Buddhist cosmology, there is nothing on matter or dark matter.